By Cindy Fang, MD

 Faculty Reviewed

 Doctors are known to be some of the worst patients, and from personal experience I predict that medical students are not too far behind.
-That’s why when I finally found the time to take a proactive step …
+That’s why when I finally found the time to take a proactive …

 By Luke O’Donnell, MD